 How Glucosamine Helps Dog’s Joints

 When cartilage wears too thin, inflammation happens.
-Unfortunately, this also causes enzymes to be released which rapidly increase the degeneration of the cartilage, and in hand, also the joints.
-Providing your pooch with a steady supply of glucosamine helps to ensure the cartilage has everything it needs to repair and maintain itself.
+This also causes enzymes to be released that quickly affect the quality of the cartilage and also the joints.
+Feeding your dog a steady supply of glucosamine helps to ensure the cartilage has everything it needs to repair and maintain itself.

 How Chondroitin Helps Dog’s Joints